avapolzin/X-rayLCs/README.md

 Each folder has its own README file that lists details of the included files and will have a copy of the table that offers citations (_including references therein_) for these data.

 If you are going to use data found here, please cite both the original source(s) of the data listed in the relevant table and Polzin et al., submitted.
+There is also a Zenodo reference to the dataset and package (link above) that we appreciate you citing.

 ***
 ***
 # `xraydlps`
 Additionally, we offer `xraydlps`, a small python package to help with plotting/classification of X-ray light curves in the DLPS.
+If you use this package, please cite Polzin et al., submitted and the package (via Zenodo above).

 To download and install,
 ```bash